russell-archer/StoreHelper/README.md

 - `StoreKit2`
 	- The receipt is a **SQLite database** (`receipts.db`)
-	- Contains all of the user's transactions, with one row per transaction
+	- Contains all of the user's transactions

 So, just out of interest, where is the receipt database and can we look at its contents?!